Our Epigenetic Legacy

 Our Legacy of DNA, Language and Mind

-The gene containing this precious DNA sequence can be traced from its source in Southern Africa to the Middle East, southward through India, to Australia; and northeast through Kyrgyzstan, then back eastward to Europe and also westward through the Siberian land bridge to the Americas.
+Genes that manifest creative instincts reside in our ability to epigenetically control and define DNA sequences, which could be thought of as an integration of our corporal and psychic memory banks.
+Epigenetic modulation began in cognitive thought, grew as we matured physically and mentally through the millennia.
+In fact this phenomenon can be traced anthropologically from its source in Southern Africa to the Middle East, southward through India, to Australia; and northeast through Kyrgyzstan, then back eastward to Europe and also westward through the Siberian land bridge to the Americas.

 Living busy dynamic life can causes bodily harm